 One of the biggest technical news of this month was the announcement of the ChainAPI beta access.
 After a lot of development and closed testing, ChainAPI is finally ready to meet its first users.
 At this stage, ChainAPI helps the user create and manage API–Airnode integrations, and deploy Airnodes that will serve these integrations.
 If you’re planning to run an Airnode, I heavily recommended you to apply to beta access.

 I don’t want to dilute these three big news with filler, so I’ll keep this one short.
-Let me end by plugging an article I’ve published recently: Business building blocks, which is essentially a personal time-investment thesis, as in why I find API3 worth working on above everything else.
+Let me end by plugging an article I’ve published recently: Commercial building blocks, which is essentially a personal time-investment thesis, as in why I find API3 worth working on above everything else.